josh-burton/josh.app/src/pages/blog/how-to-promote-diversity-in-software-teams.en.md

 Practices related to the work environment could contribute to inclusion as well as to organizational results.
 Diversity could impact positively on aspects such as innovation efficiency and teamwork on different phases of software development and knowledge areas.

 Difficulties have been encountered concerning equality in the IT industry, as well as barriers to inclusion of people with disabilities.
-Finally, the software development environment still consists of a majority of men unequally representing society, so there is an open field to practices that promote inclusion and a better understanding of this phenomenon to promote the equity of opportunities within the scope of software engineering[^1].
+Finally, the software development environment still consists of a majority of men unequally representing society, so there is an open field to practices that promote inclusion and a better understanding of this phenomenon to promote the equity of opportunities within the scope of software engineering. [^1]

 ## How companies and leaders can promote diversity within their workforce
 ### 1. Encourage dialogue